 The condition is called a floating meniscus where the MRI scan shows a fluid gap between the bottom of the meniscus and the tibia bone, due to high-force traumatic detachment of the menisco-tibial (or coronary) ligaments that are a normal part of the anchorage system for the meniscus.
 Generally, the meniscus itself remains intact, but without this anchorage the meniscus becomes incompetent as a shock absorber.

 Meniscus incompetence after meniscal root avulsion

 Avulsion of the meniscal root can lead to immediate incompetence, and the meniscus may extrude over the edge of the tibia.

-The “Floating” Meniscus: MRI in Knee Trauma and Implications for Surgery.
-Bikkina RS, Tujo CA, Schraner AB and Major NM.
-American Journal of Roentgenology, January 2005, Volume 184, Number 1.
+The “Floating” Meniscus: MRI in Knee Trauma and Implications for Surgery Bikkina RS, Tujo CA, Schraner AB and Nancy M. Major NM.
+American Journal of Roentgenology.
+2005;184: 200-204.